Orginized by DIGIT

 Digitalization has become a defining condition of contemporary social life, reshaping how identities are formed, how families and institutions operate, how decisions are made, and how care, learning, and governance are organized.
 These transformations are not merely technical; they are deeply historical, cultural, and political.
 Digital technologies carry imaginaries of pasts and futures that shape present practices, redistribute responsibility, and reconfigure relations between individuals, institutions, and societies.

-This call invites contributions that critically examine digitalization as a technosocial process, attending to how digital infrastructures, data practices, platforms, and artificial intelligence interact with cultural identities, family life, education, governance, care, and everyday interaction.
+In the conference, we will have contributions that critically examine digitalization as a technosocial process, attending to how digital infrastructures, data practices, platforms, and artificial intelligence interact with cultural identities, family life, education, governance, care, and everyday interaction.
 Across the sessions, we are particularly interested in how digital transformations are embedded in historical trajectories, how they reorganize social relations in the present, and how imagined digital futures guide policy, design, and lived experience.

 1. Digitalization and Cultural Identities: A Technosocial Perspective